Token-Giver/token-giver/contributing.md

-# Welcome to SeamlessUI Contributing Guide
+# Welcome to Token Giver Contributing Guide

 Thank you for taking the time to contribute to TokenGiver!
 This guide provides an overview of our contribution workflow, ensuring an effective process for all contributors.